Add more detail to a budget or forecast

 If you are in an operational database, select the entity from which you want to clone the structure, for example, if you are adding a Sales Rep, you can clone the product class entities from another Sales Rep.

-Click the Add Selected button.
+Click Add Selected.

-View the new row in the worksheet.
 If you added the row without accounts, you need to switch to the unpruned view to see the row.
+Example of adding an entity row with accounts copied from another entity:

 Ensure the account is mapped to a group in the financial statement in the Financial Statements module.
-The account will only become available to be added after you add it to the applicable category in the Financial Statement, and you cannot do that until there has been some activity against the account.
+The account will only become available to be added after you add it to the applicable category in the Financial Statement, and you can't do that until there has been some activity against the account.

 In Budgets & Forecasts, on the Main tab, expand the rows to the applicable category and dimension.
 For example, Operating Expenses > UK.